hjd1964/Encoder/README.md

 # Encoder Library

-Encoder counts pulses from quadrature encoded signals, which are commonly available from rotary knobs, motor or shaft sensors and other position sensors.
+Counts pulses from encoders; which are commonly available from rotary knobs, motor or shaft sensors and other position sensors.

+Supports:
+Quadrature (AB) encoders
+CW/CCW encoders
+PULSE/DIR encoders
+PULSE ONLY encoders (for DC motors where direction is known, for example)

 http://www.pjrc.com/teensy/td_libs_Encoder.html